Baker Island: Description

 A cemetery and remnants from previous settlements are located near the middle of Baker Island's west coast, where the boat landing area is situated.
 There are no ports or harbors on the island, and offshore anchorage is prohibited.
 The narrow fringing reef surrounding Baker Island presents a significant maritime hazard, making access to the shore difficult.
 To aid in navigation, a day beacon is positioned near the site of the former village.

 Baker Island's abandoned World War II runway, which measures 5,463 ft in length, is now completely overgrown with vegetation and is unserviceable.

 The United States asserts an exclusive economic zone (EEZ) extending 200 nmi and a territorial sea of 12 nmi around the Island.

 During a colonization attempt from 1935 to 1942, Baker Island was likely operating on Hawaii time, which was then 10.5 hours behind UTC.
 Today, the island remains uninhabited, and its time zone is unspecified, though it falls within a nautical time zone 12 hours behind UTC (UTC−12:00).
+Since Kiribati moved across the international date line, Baker Island is the last place on Earth to chronologically enter a New Year.